isaaccorley/geopool/README.md

 uv run python scripts/plot_results.py
 ```

-## (Optional) Generating Pixel Embeddings
+## 🔧 (Optional) Generating Pixel Embeddings

-All data is made available on HuggingFace above, however, if you want to regenerate the pixel and pooled embeddings, run the following:
+All data is available on HuggingFace above.
+To regenerate from scratch:

 ### Download EuroSAT and splits